WellspringChurchNC/prod-team/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-I copied all of the content in the wiki md "file" and pasted it into a new pages md file:
+I copied all of the content in the wiki md "file" and pasted it into a new pages md file:<br>
 [Personal Equipment](Personal-Equipment)

 ### Markdown